reflectdetect/reflectdetect/README.md

 ### Customizing the parameters

-The first panel will use the default values, while the second panel specifies its own parameters.
+The first panel will use the default values, while the second panel specifies some of its own parameters.
 Only `default_panel_width` and `default_panel_height` are required, the other parameters will have the default values as below if not specified.
 The tag id has to correspond to the id of the apriltag you placed next to the given panel.
 No id can be used twice!